 - Begin to apply these techniques in your own writing

-- Produce several pieces of writing - poems, short fiction and other media.
+- Produce several pieces of creative writing in different forms such as poetry and prose.

 What level is the course and do I need any particular skills?